plasmodic/ecto_www/source/index.rst

-Initially aimed at computer vision and perception research tasks, Ecto is a hybrid C++/Python framework for organizing computations as directed acyclic graphs of computing vertices connected by typed edges.
+Initially aimed at computer vision and perception research tasks, Ecto is a hybrid C++/Python framework for organizing computations as directed acyclic graphs of computing 'cells' connected by typed edges.
 These graphs are typically constructed via Python script and executed in a single process (and possibly multiple threads) by external schedulers.
 The computing nodes are written in C++ against a